 For instance, a bookseller’s chatbot that helps you with ordering or can give book recommendations has no idea of current share prices, while the chatbot of a bank can immediately call up the relevant information requested.
 If you use company chatbots to request information for which they were programmed, you can only partially determine the difference.

 Nonetheless, chatbots are able to proficiently work in any sector, including but not limited to: financial services, human resources, insurance and telecommunications.

 The future of intelligent chatbots

 Chatbots are already taking on a variety of functions and will continue to expand in the near future.
-Speech and pattern recognition will also improve further and thus increase the apparent understanding of programs.
-While chatbots are currently mainly used in messengers and on homepages, they will also “conquer” other media in the future and rise to become virtual assistants that will be available at any time.
-At the same time, dialogues are becoming more and more natural, and users are beginning to develop personal relationships with them.
-The expansion of specialized chatbots to versatile assistants who have answers to all questions has already begun.
+Speech and pattern recognition will also improve further, increasing the apparent understanding of programs.
+While chatbots are currently mainly used in messengers and on homepages, they will also dominate other media forms in the future.
+At the same time, chatbot dialogues are becoming more and more natural, and users are beginning to develop personal relationships with them.

 Additionally, the cost savings for companies is undeniable: within the retail, banking and healthcare sectors, chatbots are expected to deliver an annual cost savings of $11 billion by 2023.
 Today, companies must adapt to such tools, especially as customer expectations are changing.
 The expansion of specialised chatbots for streamlined communication has already begun.